Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Provides excellent sealing capabilities, minimizing drafts, noise, dust, and insects from entering
+• Seals tightly to block drafts, noise, dust, and insects

-• Improve energy efficiency by reducing air leakage and lowering heating and cooling costs
+• Boosts energy efficiency and lowers heating and cooling costs

-• Operates automatically when the door is closed, eliminating the need for manual adjustments
+• Works automatically when the door is closed

 Cons:

-• Requires more installation expertise and precision compared to manual sweeps
+• Needs more precise installation than manual sweeps

 4. Slide-on door sweeps